arthurarw/omnistack11/README.md

 ```

 After that, your project will be working correctly, just access the link: ```http://localhost:3000```
 Thanks and sorry for any programming and grammar errors.
-Remembering that the project is not yet finalized.
+Remembering this project is not yet finalized.

 ##### [LinkedIn](https://www.linkedin.com/in/261656165/)